 Before we start a Thai Massage session we need always ask the receiver about his or her mental, emotional, and physical condition, his or her daily activities, work, hobbies, sports, and medical history.

-It’s important to have this information, in order for us to know how we will approach the receiver and what techniques and/or exercises we can or can not use and if we need to be extra careful with (certain parts of) the body or even avoid working with certain parts.
-Also sometimes it will turn out that we can not give a session.
+It’s important to have this information, in order for us to know how we will approach the receiver and what techniques and/or exercises we can or cannot use and if we need to be extra careful with certain parts of the body or even avoid working on some areas.
+Also sometimes, it will turn out that we can not give a Thai Massage session.

 In general, we can give a massage to any healthy person.
 The age for instance, doesn’t matter.
-A baby or a senior can both receive a Thai massage.
-Of course we should adapt the length of the session and our techniques depending on (the abilities/capabilities of) the receiver.
+A baby or a senior can both receive a Thai Massage.
+Of course we should adapt the length of the session and our techniques depending on the abilities and capabilities of the receiver.